Afghan War documents leak: Role of special ops greater than previously revealed

 Government accounts of coalition activity were, according to The Guardian, sometimes "misleading".
 The British paper cited as an example a press statement that concealed the fact that the real reason for a coalition presence in a particular area was because a group known as Task Force 373 was on a mission to kill or capture Abu Laith al-Libi.
 The New York Times reported that the United States had given Afghans credit for missions actually carried out by Special Operations commandos.
 The New York Times said "over all, the documents do not contradict official accounts of the war.
 But in some cases the documents show that the American military made misleading public statements".

 The records log 144 incidents regarding Task Force 373 and involving Afghan civilian casualties, including 195 deaths.

-Detainment facilities and procedures

-The Bagram Prison had previously been the subject of a major abuse scandal in 2005.

 Taliban use of heat-seeking missiles

 The New York Times reported that the documents reveal the Taliban have used heat-seeking missiles to down coalition aircraft.
 The U.S. military had not previously acknowledged that the Taliban possessed these weapons.